up9inc/tutorials/kafka-weavesocks/k8s/README.md

 $ kubectl get pods -A
 ```

-## Test the Applicaton
+## Test the Application
 To access the front-end of the application:

-Use the fowllowing command to identify the cluster IP:
+Use the following command to identify the cluster IP:
 ```bash
 $ minikube ip
 <cluster-ip>